ibm-cloud-docs/containers/cs_ingress_health.md

 1.  **Important**: [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client on your local machine, install the Helm server (tiller) with a service account, and add the {{site.data.keyword.cloud_notm}} Helm repositories.

 2. Install the `ibmcloud-alb-metrics-exporter` Helm chart to your cluster.
 This Helm chart deploys an ALB metrics exporter and creates an `alb-metrics-service-account` service account in the `kube-system` namespace.
 Replace `<zone>` with the zone where the ALB exists and `<alb_ID>` with the ID of the ALB that you want to collect metrics for.
-To view the IDs for the ALBs in your cluster, run `ibmcloud ks albs --cluster <cluster_name>`.
+To view the IDs for the ALBs in your cluster, run `ibmcloud ks alb ls --cluster <cluster_name>`.
   ```
   helm install iks-charts/ibmcloud-alb-metrics-exporter --set metricsNameSpace=kube-system --set name=alb-<zone>-metrics-exporter --set albId=<alb_ID> --set albZone=<zone>
   ```